I made roughly around that many mistakes when I was just starting out this whole “fitness” thing.

 Without a specific plan for how to achieve it, it’s just a wish.
 A fantasy.
 And fantasies aren’t going to make you achieve your fitness goals.

 At this point, you literally have all the steps that you need to get fit and finally have a lean body even if you don’t have a lot of time in your hands.
 The next question then becomes, how do you go about turning this entire fitness thing in to a lifestyle?

 First, lets quickly touch on how the dictionary defines the word fitness.

 They define it as: in good physical shape and healthy.

 HEALTHY!
 I think everybody can get behind that.
 So in other words, the fitness lifestyle is the healthy lifestyle.

 The key to all this is to always pursue simple.

 Focus on taking things one day at a time.
 Focus on making one good decision at a time.
 One meal at a time.
 And know that you’re bound to stumble once or twice.

 There’s gonna be some rainy days.
 Just pick yourself back up, pull up your big boy/girl socks and keep chipping away.

-Here’s my secret to all of this.
-You have to like what you’re doing.
+Here’s my secret to all of this and this might be the secret to a happy life as well.
+It’s that you have to like what you’re doing.
 You have to enjoy it.
 If not, you’re not gonna last.
 You’re gonna find every excuse to go back to your old habits.